(410 ILCS 45/2)

 "Dwelling unit" means an individual unit within a residential building used as living quarters for one household.

-"Elevated blood lead level" means a blood lead level in excess of those considered within the permissible limits as established under State and federal rules.
+"Elevated blood lead level" means a blood lead level in excess of the limits established under State rules.

 "Exposed surface" means any interior or exterior surface of